thkoch2001/tvlfyi_depot/README.md

 $ gclone FabriceCastel/gvcci
 ```

-- TODO: Ensure edits to `i3.base` work as expected.
 - TODO: Integrate Emacs themes into wpgtk.
 - TODO: Integrate Vim themes into wpgtk.
 - TODO: add these to the install script